|Approved MRT Routes|

 Wanda-Zhonghe-Shulin Line Phase I

 The medium-capacity Wanda-Zhonghe-Shulin line was approved by the Executive Yuan to be implemented in two phases.
 The Wanda-Zhonghe-Shulin line Phase I starts at Chiang Kai-Shek Memorial Hall Station on the Xindian line, and then runs beneath Nanhai Road, Heping West Road, Xizang Road, and Wanda Road before crossing under the Xindian River to reach Baoshun Road and Baosheng Road in New Taipei City.
 It then runs along Zhongshan Road, Liancheng Road, and ends at Jincheng Road.
 A depot will be established in the agricultural zone on the north side of Jincheng Road along with a branch line station near Juguang Road.
 The route is 9.5 km long and includes nine underground stations and one depot.

 Xinyi Eastern Extension

-The extension is to be built underground from Xinyi line's original terminal station, Xiangshan Station, then run eastward along Xinyi Road Section 6th (the originally planned station R04 was cancelled due to a failure to achieve land acquisition), Fude Street, and Zhongpo South Road before ending at Yucheng Park.
+The extension is to be built underground from Xinyi line's original terminal station, Xiangshan Station, then run eastward along Xinyi Road 6th Section, Fude Street, and Zhongpo South Road before ending at Yucheng Park.
 There is one underground station and a tail track totaling 1.4 km in length.